7 Flares 7 Flares ×

-My comrades and I were approximately halfway through a hastily-planned road trip to celebrate the end of University and having sampled the best that northern Italy had to offer, we had been drawn towards the highest peak in western Europe*, with Chamonix (mont-blanc) seeming like the logical base to explore the Mont Blanc massif in more depth. (*I specify western Europe for the benefit of my former Geography teacher who will probably never read this, but who would hopefully be impressed that I remembered about a certain Mt.
+My comrades and I were approximately halfway through a hastily-planned road trip to celebrate the end of University and having sampled the best that northern Italy had to offer, we had been drawn towards the highest peak in western Europe*, with Chamonix in summer (mont-blanc) seeming like the logical base to explore the Mont Blanc massif in more depth. (*I specify western Europe for the benefit of my former Geography teacher who will probably never read this, but who would hopefully be impressed that I remembered about a certain Mt.
 Elbrus in Russia).

 My optimism was soon rewarded.
 Imposing snow-capped peaks tower over the commune on each side, creating an enclosed, intimate setting that leaves you feeling slightly intimidated but equally cosy at the same time – quite unique in that respect!
 At street level, the pleasant pedestrianised centre contains a surprisingly diverse selection of shops, bars and eateries that cater for more than just the winter adrenaline-junkies.
 The excellent tourist information centre is a good starting point, and contains a number of video guides and interactive exhibits alongside the usual ex-rainforest of leaflets.

 Once we’d had our fill of the commune itself, we investigated the plethora of options for heading into the peaks, in order to get up close and personal with the mountains.
 Grabbing all the headlines and certainly the most dramatic option is a ride on the Téléphérique de l’Aiguille du Midi which pulls its passengers some 2,800m closer to the summit of l’Aiguille du Midi in just 20 minutes.
 My own recommendation may seem somewhat tame in comparison, but is equally enjoyable ‘à mon avis’ (“in my opinion”, you philistine!).